crate/crate-howtos/docs/deployment/containers/docker.rst

 ..
 NOTE::

-    To exit the logs view press ctrl+C.
+    To exit the logs view, press ctrl+C.

 You can visit the admin UI in your browser with this URL: